yenode/Twist-To-Ackermann-Geometry-Controller/README.md

 ## Nodes & Scripts

 ### `ackermann_twist_controller`
 The core node that subscribes to `/cmd_vel` (Twist messages) and converts them into Ackermann steering and velocity commands.
-It publishes `Float64MultiArray` messages to the `/forward_position_controller/commands` (for steering) and `/forward_velocity_controller/commands` (for wheel velocity).
+It publishes `Float64MultiArray` messages to the `/forward_position_contro[...]

 ### `test_ps4_controller.py`
 A diagnostic script to test the PS4 controller.
-It subscribes to the `/joy` topic and displays crucial real-time information, including the raw data received from the controller and the corresponding `Twist` message that would be produced by `teleop_twist_joy`.
-This is useful for debugging and verifying controller mappings.
+It subscribes to the `/joy` topic and displays crucial real-time information, including the raw data received from the controller and the corresponding [...]

 ## Launch Files